 As of December 5, 2020, the FBOP employed 37,640 staff members.
 Just under three-quarters of all BOP staff are male (71.5%).
 Most are white, non-Hispanic (62.3 percent).
 About 21.2 percent of all Bureau employees are black, and 12.9 percent are Hispanic.

 With limited exceptions, prison guards are not law enforcement officers.

 BOP-operated facilities house approximately 82 percent of the Bureau’s population.
 The remaining FBOP inmates live in one of the 12 facilities owned or operated by for-profit contractors, such as CoreCivic or the GEO Group, or other housing types (e.g., halfway houses, home confinement, community corrections centers, etc.).

 History of the Federal Bureau of Prisons

 The history of the Federal Bureau of Prisons started before the agency ever existed.
 The federal court system was created in 1789.
-For most of the next century, state and local facilities housed federal prisoners.
+State and local facilities housed federal prisoners for most of the next century.
 By the late 1890s, seven facilities were established to house prisoners in federal custody.

 Three Prisons Act of 1891